Code-JL/Supplement-Tracker/README.md

 ## Features

-- Add and remove supplements
+- Add, edit, and remove supplements
 - Track supplement quantities and daily usage
 - Calculate days remaining for each supplement
 - Search through supplements by name or tags
 - Cost calculator to compare different supplement options
 - Automatic tracking of remaining doses based on daily usage
+- Toggle auto-decrement feature for each supplement
+- Right-click context menu for quick actions
+- Keyboard shortcuts for common operations
+- Visual feedback for supplements with auto-decrement disabled
+- Helpful tooltips for better user experience
 - Save and load data with custom .sup file format
 - Automatic count updates based on time passed since last save and whenever the supplement list is refreshed
 - Windows file association for .sup files